Building an inclusive future

 |Mills merges with Northeastern University; the Mills Institute is established.

-The Mills Institute is led by Executive Director Nicole M. Guidotti-Hernández who will collaborate with an advisory board and a leadership council including leaders in Oakland and the Bay Area, as well as national experts in women’s leadership and gender and racial justice.
-Read the Northeastern Global News story.
+Located on Northeastern’s Oakland campus, the institute is led by Interim Executive Director, Christie Chung, PhD, in collaboration with an advisory board and a leadership council.
+The team includes community partners from Oakland and the Bay Area, as well as experts in women’s leadership and gender and racial justice.